owncloud/ios-legacy/user_manual/ios_app.rst

 * Easily upload files from your device to ownCloud
 * Optional PIN for stronger security

-Getting the ownCloud Android App
+Getting the ownCloud iOS App
 --------------------------------

 Open Safari, or any Web browser, and point it to your ownCloud server.
 You